Placement Test Instructions

 This is not a timed assessment; students may take as long as they like to work on it up until the deadline.
 The test is due with the other course request materials by the posted deadline.

-Students may email (firstname.lastname@example.org) or snail mail (Sarah Yeh, Concord Academy, 166 Main Street, Concord, MA 01742) their test to the department head.
+Students may email (firstname.lastname@example.org) or postal mail (Sarah Yeh, Concord Academy, 166 Main Street, Concord, MA 01742) their test to the department head.

 Students may not have any help of any kind from anyone with the test.
 They may not discuss the test with anyone until after the deadline.
 Students may not consult any books, the Internet, or other sources aside from the readings that accompany the test itself.